sam0402/ArchQ/README.md

 2. Flash ISO image to USB drive by [Etcher](https://www.balena.io/etcher/?).

 3. Boot up with USB drive , than typing as below.
+(Use 'ip addr' to check if conneted on the network or not.)

 `curl -sL https://raw.githubusercontent.com/sam0402/ArchQ/main/install | bash`